elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The lexical environment is a conceptual, theoretical object used to describe the way scoping and variable lookup work in JavaScript.
-It represents the mapping between variable names and their values within a given scope.<br /><br />
+It represents the mapping between variable names and their values within a given scope.
   </div>
   </div>
 </details>